The goals of this chapter are to:

 This lab manual assumes that most users have already taken an introductory geology course, such as Physical Geology or Earth Systems.
 Can you remember anything from your intro course?
 What about some of the basic physical processes and vocabulary such as types of , rocks and the , and different classes of minerals such as silicates, carbonates, and oxides?
 Do you remember much about the geologic time scale or some of the principles that geologists use to date events in Earth’s history?
 If you think you need to review some of these, we recommend browsing through some of those topics at the following open educational resources (OER):

 - Physical Geology 2e – An OER textbook for introductory geology developed by faculty from Earth science departments at universities and colleges across British Columbia and elsewhere.

-- An Introduction to Geology – An OER textbook for introductory geology developed by a team at Salt Lake Community College
+- An Introduction to Geology – An OER textbook for introductory geology developed by a team at Salt Lake Community College.

-In any case, the first few lab exercises are designed to review this material as well as do more advanced investigations for these topics.
+In any case, the first few lab exercises are designed to review this material and do more advanced investigations for these topics.
 Some of you may be wondering about this, though: Can you complete the exercises in this lab manual without having a previous geology course?
 If you’re the type of student who stays on top of their academic pursuits or easily picks up on new material/concepts, then you most likely won’t have an issue.
 If this doesn’t describe you, though, you may find you need to review the material in the OER links above a little more closely.